- Doctors & Departments

-Previously considered an adult disease, NAFLD now widely impacts children— and has been increasing in younger ages.
+Previously considered an adult disease, NAFLD now widely impacts children— and its occurrence has been increasing in younger ages.
 While the rise in NAFLD has seemingly gone hand-in-hand with the growing pediatric obesity epidemic, not all children who are obese suffer from NAFLD and not all children with NAFLD are obese.

 Researchers then studied the following:

 Study data show sleep-disordered breathing is an important trigger of oxidative stress that promotes the progression of pediatric NAFLD to NASH.
 Further studies are being conducted to demonstrate if effective treatment of OSA and nocturnal hypoxia in obese patients will prevent or reverse NASH.

 The Pediatric Liver Center team welcomes consultations and can be reached at 720-777-6669.
 The center offers specialized staff for weight loss training and counseling, understanding of and evaluation of co-morbidities and novel treatments and clinical trials